“Beginning My Spiritual Journey”

 The following is Rebecca Quinn’s story and how she found Islam.

 I explained to them about the concept and website ‘couchsurfing’.
 I explained that instead of staying in a hotel when you visit a country, you can request to stay at somebody’s place.
-There is a network of travelers in almost all countries around the world that offer a free bed to like minded travelers.
-It is not about free accommodation though; it’s about meeting people who live in that country and getting to know the country from a more local perspective.
-‘So’, I said, ‘I’m supposed to be couchsurfing tonight but I don’t know the apartment number and my host is still at work and I don’t have a phone, so I’m not sure what to do.’
+There is a network of travellers in almost all countries around the world that offer a free bed to like-minded travellers.
+It is not about free accommodation, though; it’s about meeting people who live in that country and getting to know the country from a more local perspective.
+‘So’, I said, ‘I’m supposed to be couchsurfing tonight, but I don’t know the apartment number and my host is still at work and I don’t have a phone, so I’m not sure what to do.’

 ‘My cousin does that couchsurfing thing’, one of them chirped.
 ‘Are you staying with Shafiq?
 His mum will be upstairs.
 I’ll take you up there!’